Andylllll/GTsurvival/README.txt

 ## Data

-The data used in this research are collected from R package bayesSurv and ADNIMERGE.
+The example data used in this research are generated from R script:Main.R.

 ## Functions